allan-stewart/java-katas/README.md

 # Java Katas

-This repository houses some Java code katas that I've experimented with.
+This repository houses some Java code katas and other toy programs that I've experimented with for practice.
+Note that though I use the term "kata", I do it in the spirit of trying new variations rather than by rote rewrites.

 ## License